lagom/ibm-integration-examples/lagom-cloud-object-storage-example/README.md

 ## Start the Lagom sample application

-In the command line shell where you downloaded the Lagom service, from the `lagom-cloud-object-storage-example` directory, start the Lagom development environment by running:
+ In the command line shell where you downloaded the Lagom service, start the Lagom development environment from the `lagom-cloud-object-storage-example` directory:

 ```
 mvn lagom:runAll